Pawnshops & Secondhand Merchants

 Yes.
 Any law enforcement agency may conduct reasonable random inspections to monitor compliance with the PSMTIA.
 See section 13-32a-108(2)(a).

 Yes.
 Any law enforcement agency can place a hold on property at a pawnshop or secondhand merchant The agency should notify the business and provide a "property hold form" to the business.
 An initial hold by law enforcement is 90 days.
 This hold can be extended by the agency another 90 days if necessary.
 After 180 days, a court order must be obtained by the law enforcement agency.
 See section 13-32a-109(4).

 If during the course of an investigation law enforcement has identified an original victim, the law enforcement agency may return the item to the original victim ONLY after receiving a written statement from the prosecuting agency with jurisdiction over the matter that the item is not needed for the investigation or prosecution of the case.
-Law enforcement shall notify the business that the item is going to be released to the original victim if law enforcement is in possession of the item.
+Law enforcement shall notify the business that the item is going to be released to the original victim after 15 days of providing the business notice if law enforcement is in possession of the item.
 If the business is holding the item, the business shall release the item to the original victim unless within 15 days the business complies with the requirements in Section 13-32a-116.5 to dispute the disposition.